poisonHornGames/Lighter2D/README.txt

 A Tiny (Less than 1000 lines!) game engine
+Only supports flash animations at the moment